BartMassey/plclub-lr-2023/plclub-lr.md

 * Make performance acceptable if possible.

+* Figure out how to fuse `lr` calls.

 ## Acknowledgments

 * Jamey Sharp and Julian Kongslie, who helped me work through this the first time.

-* Mark Jones, who had great comments on everything.
+* Mark Jones and Tim Sheard, who had great comments on everything.

 * The PDXFunc folks, who listed to two versions of this talk and provided valuable feedback.

+* Graphviz and Criterion